praveen7225971245/Simple-calculator/README.md

 # Simple-calculator
-In c++ to create the simple calculator of two values
+In c++ to create the simple calculator of two values add,multi,substraction,divide.